algertislamaj/algertislamaj/README.md

 #### Current Focus:

-- 🔭 Currently working on creating a full IDP with Backstage, Kubernetes, Crossplane and ArgoCD.
+- 🔭 Currently working on creating a full IDP with Backstage, Kubernetes, Crossplane, and ArgoCD.
 - 🌱 Exploring new advancements in Kubernetes and cloud-native technologies.
 - 👯 Open to collaboration on projects related to DevOps, telecommunications, and RAN.